kjhermans/networktester/README.md

     }

 How to create a switch.
-In this case, the curly braces of an interface definition can remain empty.
+In this case, the curly braces of an interface definition can / should probably remain empty.

     "nodes" : {
       "foo" : {